Mo Yan's Nobel literature prize draws mixed reactions

 "With more Chinese writers like Mo, the world could learn a more real China.
 Perhaps, this is another reason for the Swedish Academy's choice," the official Xinhua news agency said.

 The media's effusive response to Mo's award is in sharp contrast to the angry tirade when jailed dissident writer Liu Xiaobo won the Nobel Peace Prize in 2010, which was lambasted as a desecration of the prize.

 When Chinese-born French citizen Gao Xingjian won the Nobel literature prize in 2000, it took a few days for the state media to respond.

 Some media questioned whether political considerations were involved in Mo's win.
 Some literary critics believe that the West has handed an olive branch to China to improve strained relations after previous Nobel Prize controversies.

 "Could the decision also be a sign of the Nobel committee seeking to mitigate tensions with China after awarding the Peace Prize to Liu Xiaobo in 2010?" the Beijing-based Global Times asked.

 The newspaper called on the Nobel committee to go beyond dissidents and the "fringes of Chinese society".
-"It doesn't add to the glory of Nobel Prize if it is at odds with China for long," the newspaper stressed.'Shut Up'
+"It doesn't add to the glory of Nobel Prize if it is at odds with China for long," the newspaper stressed.